marsRainfallPlot ------------------------------------------

 dplyr::select(-lvl_lag, -lageql,-isevent)

-# level_data <- mon_data$`Level Data`[!is.na(mon_data$`Level Data`[,event_col]),]
+level_data <- mon_data$`Level Data`[!is.na(mon_data$`Level Data`[, event_col]), ]

-#match inputs to marsCombinedPlot
+# Match inputs to marsCombinedPlot

 rainfall_in <- rainfall_data$rainfall_in

-rainfall_datetime <- rainfall_data$dtime_est
+rainfall_datetime <- rainfall_data$dtime

 obs_level_ft <- level_data$level_ft

-obs_datetime <- level_data$dtime_est
+obs_datetime <- level_data$dtime

-#Define values from snapshot
+# Replace missing arguments with values from snapshot

-snapshot <- pwdgsi::marsFetchSMPSnapshot(con = con,
+snapshot <- marsFetchSMPSnapshot(con = con,

 smp_id = smp_id,